RedHatInsights/dvo-extractor/README.md

 - `CW_LOG_GROUP`: The logging group that will be used by `ccx-data-pipeline` to publish its messages.
 - `CW_STREAM_NAME`: A name to distinguish this application logs inside the log group.

-If any of that environment variables in missing, the Cloud Watch service cannot be configured and won't be used at all.
+If any of these environment variables are not defined, the Cloud Watch service cannot be configured and won't be used at all.

 ## Deploy